 They then moved to an apartment in the Beach Road in Sea Point, the address was 18 Ostende, which was a large 2 bedroom unit on about the 3 rd floor looking out over the sea.
 I remember watching the seagulls diving into the sea for a meal.

 Cousin Jud Bricker remembers the excitement that surrounded her visits.
 However, he also remembered his fear in going into stores with her.
-She sometimes described people using words that were not used in the Uited States anymore and caused him much concern and embarrassment.
+She sometimes referred to people using words that were not used in the United States anymore which caused him much concern and embarrassment.

 According to the ship manifest below, Fanny was 5’4″ tall and had fair hair and a fair complexion and gray eyes.
-We also learned that she was travelling with $250 and her contact in the US was a cousin of Dave’s.
+We also learned that she was travelling with $250 and her contact in the US was a cousin of her husband Dave.

 Dave and Fanny liked to go to the races.
-Fanny used to send her old fur coats to her sister, Millie, but by then they were out of style!
+Fanny used to send her old fur coats to her sister, Milly, but by then they were out of style!